 - Once the coach tours depart around 3pm, it is a lot less crowded.

-Since the 11th century, the castle has been home to 39 monarchs.
-The site was chosen by William the Conqueror as it was only one day’s march from the Tower of London and because it’s hilltop location provided a good defense against attack.
+- The site was chosen by William the Conqueror as it was only one day’s march from the Tower of London and because it’s hilltop location provided a good defense against attack.

 What else to do in Windsor

 Buy a picnic made up of delicious local products from the Royal Estates and The Great Park at Windsor Farm Shop a more extravagant basket of food and drink from Windsor Hamper

 After a picnic lunch, take a long walk – literally.
 The three-mile Long Walk takes you to the Copper Horse memorial statue depicting King George III at Snow Hill.